fclaerho/testgear/README.md

   3. Implement the `testgear.Environment` interface to control the test environment
   4. Implement the `testgear.Entity` interface for all your data model entities
-  5. Call `testgear.test`(%environment%, (%entity%…)) to run the tests
+  5. Call `testgear.test`(%environment%, (%entity%…)) to run the tests The number of tests generated will vary depending on the number of profiles and tampering configurations you've configured.

 To retrieve the test suite instead of running the tests, call `testgear.generate_testsuite`(%environment%, (%entity%…)).